cselab/Mirheo/README.md

 ### v0.9.0

-* Add common MirState object.
+* Add common YmrState object.
 * **interface change**:
   * the time step is now passed to the coordinator constructor
   * the time step is not passed to any other object